FrederikLeed/inventory-collector/README.md

 3. **Check Results**: After the script execution, check the `$aggregateOutputPath` for the aggregated JSON files.

 ## Output

 The script outputs aggregated JSON files, each named after a specific metric (e.g., `SystemInfo.json`).
 These files contain combined data from all processed servers for that particular metric.

-## Error Handling
-The script includes comprehensive error handling.
-Any issues encountered during the processing of files (such as missing JSON files or errors during JSON parsing) are reported to the console.